Charges & Fees

 - We can accept Visa or MasterCard

 As of August 5, 2020, the Library no longer collected overdue fees.
 It's up to you to return the items that you borrow on time (on or before their due date).
-You will be charge a replacement fee if an item you borrowed is returned 30 days past its due date.
+You will be charged a replacement fee if an item you borrowed is not returned within 30 days past its due date.

 If you want to keep an item for longer, you may be able to renew it.

 To check the due date for borrowed items, you can:

 From time to time things get lost or damaged—it happens.
 If you return an item that has been damaged accidentally, we won’t charge you a fee but we will gratefully accept any voluntary payments to help cover the replacement costs.

 You'll be charged a replacement fee for any item you borrow that is: